 If you are an event operator currently running 3x3 tournaments, you can officially endorse your tournaments through FIBA 3x3 by creating them on the FIBA 3x3 event maker platform.
 Official FIBA 3x3 events must follow FIBA 3x3 rules and have all participating players complete their player profiles.

-In addition, USA Basketball is looking for operators to host official USA Basketball 3x3 National Tournament qualifiers.
+In addition, USA Basketball is looking for operators to host official USA Basketball 3x3 National Championships qualifiers.
 Qualifier events can be held for any of the four divisions of competition – U18 women, U18 men, open (adult) women and/or open (adult) men.
-As a qualifier event, your tournament will be listed on the USA Basketball website and earn a bid to send teams to the USA 3x3 National Tournament held at the United States Olympic Training Center in Colorado Springs.
+As a qualifier event, your tournament will be listed on the USA Basketball website and earn a bid to send teams to the USA 3x3 National Championships.

 To apply to become a qualifier event, please visit our Host a Qualifier page.